ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using-neon-intrinsics-to-optimize-unity-on-android/5-the-optimizations.md

 - The sample project increases the character count over time.
 Because of this it was better to profile using later frames.
 In early frames there aren’t enough characters so the overhead of vectorization counters any gains.

 - An early implementation used Burst Jobs.
-The jobs got in the way of performance timing because they are not guaranteed to execute immediately.
-The job implementations have been left in the code for you to experiment with.
-Leveraging jobs in your own projects can lead to important performance gains when used appropriately.
+The Jobs got in the way of performance timing because they are not guaranteed to execute immediately.
+The Job implementations have been left in the code for you to experiment with.
+Leveraging Jobs in your own projects can lead to important performance gains when used appropriately.

 - **[NoAlias]** (explained in [best practice](#best-practice)) had a big impact on the performance gains (without it some optimizations produced little to no gain).